MAKAnalytics/Kaggle/Practice/Home Credit Default Risk/readme.md

 The Reciever Operating Characteristic (ROC) curve graphs the true positive rate versus the false positive rate:

 ![alt text][logo]
 [logo]: https://github.com/MAKAnalytics/Kaggle/blob/master/Practice/Home%20Credit%20Default%20Risk/images/roc_curve.jpg "ROC curve"

+Each curve of the graph represents a single model.
+Each shows the true positive and false positive rate for every probability threashold of a binary classifier.

+In the above graph, we see four models corresponding to the blue, red, green, and orange curves.
+Graphs that are closest to the top-right are best.
+Therefore, the orange curve is best followed by green, red, and blue.
+The grey diagonal line is a model that is no better than random guessing.

+## The AUC
+The Area Under the Curve (AUC) is the area under the ROC curve.
+This metric is between 0 and 1 with a better model scoring higher.
+A model that simply guesses at random will have an ROC AUC of 0.5.